You are here because you have been searching for answers to cataract questions.

 Phacoemulsification, or phaco.
 Phacoemulsification is an advanced technique of cataract extraction.
 It is also known as small-incision cataract surgery.
 Others call it the "no-needle, no-stitch" technique.
-After application of a local anesthetic, your doctor makes a small incision on the side of the cornea, the clear, dome-shaped surface that covers the front of the eye.
+After applying a local anesthetic, your doctor makes a small incision on the side of the cornea, the clear, dome-shaped surface covering the front of the eye.
 The doctor then inserts a tiny probe into the eye.
 This device emits ultrasound waves that soften and break up the cloudy center of the lens so it can be removed by suction.
 Most cataract surgery today is done by phaco.

 Extracapsular surgery.
-Your doctor makes a slightly longer incision on the side of the cornea and removes the hard center of the lens.
+Your doctor makes a slightly longer incision on the cornea's side and removes the lens's hard center.
 The remainder of the lens is then removed by suction.

 After placing topical anesthesia, clear corneal incision is made with a crystal/diamond keratome.
 This is usually only 2.75 mm in size.
-This is a self-sealing incision which allows a sutureless procedure.
+This is a self-sealing incision that allows a sutureless procedure.

 This provides a side view of the actual inclination of the phaco tip (handpiece) as it proceeds with phacoemulsification of the cataract.

-After removal of the tough nuclear component, the softer cortical material are then aspirated with an irrigation/aspiration (I/A) handpiece.
-Complete removal of the cataract lessens the likelihood of developing an "after cataract" or posterior capsular opacification necessitating a YAG laser capsulotomy post operatively.
+After removal of the tough nuclear component, the softer cortical material is then aspirated with an irrigation/aspiration (I/A) handpiece.
+Complete cataract removal lessens the likelihood of developing an "after-cataract" or posterior capsular opacification necessitating a YAG laser capsulotomy post-operatively.

 The intraocular lens is then dialed into place.
 The remaining viscoelastic material is removed.
 The eye is then checked for leaks.

 In most cataract surgeries, the removed lens is replaced by an intraocular lens (IOL).
 An IOL is a clear, artificial lens that requires no care and becomes a permanent part of your eye.
-With an IOL, you'll have improved vision because light will be able to pass through it to the retina.
+With an IOL, you'll have improved vision because light can pass through it to the retina.
 Also, you won't feel or see the new lens.
-The self-sealing corneal incision precludes the need for stitches, however, one may receive one or several stitches in some instances.
+The self-sealing corneal incision precludes the need for stitches.
+However, one may receive one or several stitches in some instances.

 Some people cannot have an IOL.
 They may have problems during surgery, or maybe they have another eye disease.
 For these people, a soft contact lens may be suggested.
 For others, glasses that provide powerful magnification may be better.

 A week or two before surgery, your eye care professional will do some tests.
-These may include tests to measure the curve of the cornea and the size and shape of the eye.
+These may include tests to measure the cornea's curvature and the size and shape of the eye.
 For patients who will receive an IOL, this information helps your doctor choose the right type of IOL.
 Also, doctors may ask you not to eat or drink anything after midnight the morning of your surgery.